 (left) Round tower of the walls of the town; (right-above) top section of a tower with machicolations (openings from which stones or burning objects were dropped on attackers); (right-below) portal and wooden panel of Agia Chrysopolitissa

 In the Middle Ages the town was probably rather large.
 Its size was reduced by the enlargement of the fortress.
 It was protected by walls which the Venetians did not care to modify; a massive round tower protected the south-west angle of the old town.
-Agia Chrysopolitissa, a now abandoned church, was built in the late XVIIIth century making use of elements of Gothic buildings.
+Agia Chrysopolitissa, a now abandoned church, was built in the late XVIIIth century making use of elements of Lusignan buildings.